jltsiren/relative-fm/README.md

   * Specialized `getComplement()` for `RLSequence`.
   * Could it be more space-efficient to store the leaf values in the RLCP minimum tree relative to their parents?
   * RLZ parsing that streams the text from disk.
-* Alternate solutions:
-  * RLCP based on LCP instead of DLCP can be smaller.
-  * `hyb_vector` could work well in LCS bitvectors, once it supports select queries.
-  * Finding bwt-invariant subsequences using SA instead of CSA.
 * Implementation:
   * Use class-specific `size_type` instead of `uint64_t` when possible.
   * Add copy constructors, assignment operators etc. to the classes.